A friend of mine once asked a 6-year-old girl what she wanted to be when she grew up.

 "Because," she said, "I wasn't allowed to eat them when I was a kid, and now that I can eat what I want, I'm making up for lost time."

 Mention the word Christmas or Hanukkah and a panoply of childhood images floods your mind: the food, the family gatherings, the beliefs about what needs to happen to make this a successful holiday.
-And then of course, there is the current stress — the hours of shopping, cooking, traveling — as you try to make this holiday fit your picture of the perfect celebration.
-But because nothing in the present moment can actually be perfect, you collapse on the bed exhausted and turn to butter cookies with colored sprinkles for comfort.
+And then of course, there is the current stress — the way this pandemic holiday differs from your ideal holiday and holidays past.
+But because nothing in the present moment can actually be perfect, and a Covid holiday will not look like a non-Covid holiday, you collapse on the bed exhausted and turn to butter cookies with colored sprinkles for comfort.

-Although I realize I am treading on sacred ground here — no one wants to admit that they don't love the holidays as much as they are supposed to — I'd like to express two thoughts that could make you feel less calorically uncomfortable this season.
+Although I realize I am treading on sacred ground here — holidays hold a semi-sacred place in so many hearts — I'd like to express two thoughts that could make you feel less calorically uncomfortable this season.

 The first is that if you remember past holidays as perfect and glorious, most likely your brain has chosen to retain the Disney version of events rather than the truth of what really happened.
 Which is this: During the holidays, someone's feelings always get hurt, someone ends up with a cheap necklace instead of a beautiful amethyst ring, someone walks out in a huff.
 There is no such thing as an all-good season.
 We're imperfect beings and mistakes are made.

 Don't try for perfection.
 Do the best you can within your limits and let the rest take care of itself.
 Despite the voice that tells you otherwise, you are not in control of the immediate universe.
-And since you can't achieve world domination, maybe you should try to control what you can control, which is what you eat.
+(If there is only one major lesson we’ve learned during the pandemic, it’s this: we are not in control.
+We never were.
+We never will be).
+And since you can't achieve world domination, maybe you should try to control what you can control, which is how you react to your thoughts, especially, in this present context, your thoughts about what when and how much to eat.

-If you are surrounded by people on the holiday, notice their faces, their laughter, their idiosyncrasies, but then also be conscious that you, the adult, may need to take care of yourself in ways that you normally don't when guests are around.
+If you happen to be in a pod or in a bubble in which you surrounded by people on the holiday, notice their faces, their laughter, their idiosyncrasies, but then also be conscious that you, the adult, may need to take care of yourself in ways that you normally don't when guests are around.
 You might need to take a walk or a nap.
 Or push away the last piece of cake.
 Or not automatically give that last piece away if you really want it.

-Holidays can be illuminated, tender, horrible, painful, fragile, glorious times because they exaggerate our longings, our love, our generosity, and our selfishness — and they evoke dreamy dreams of angels and peace and miracles.
+Holidays, especially now, can be illuminated, tender, horrible, painful, fragile, glorious times because they exaggerate our longings, our love, our generosity, and our selfishness — and they evoke dreamy dreams of angels and peace and miracles.
 But if we are aware that the holidays, like life, are often more messy than magical, and if we can combine our childlike longings with the tenderness and power of our adult selves, then we are more likely to ride through this season with a measure of grace in our lives and ease in our bodies.
-And that's what I call a mini miracle.